 One thing is absolutely certain – water will continue to be a hot topic and will increase in price.

-If you are a current homeowner, consider removing your front lawn altogether, replacing the grass with rock, xeriscape plantings, or a combination of.
-There are far more options for drought-tolerant landscaping than you think and the front lawn is probably not where you send the kids to play anyway.
+If you are a current homeowner, consider removing your front lawn altogether, replacing the grass with rock, xeriscape plantings, or a combination of the above.
+There are far more options for drought-tolerant landscaping than you think, and the front lawn is probably not where you send the kids to play anyway.

 California has enacted laws to help protect its ever-decreasing supply of water, but we don’t have to wait for our governments to do the same.
 Rethink that large grassy patch in your front yard and those flowers that require excessive watering day after day.
 The cost of these purely ornamental landscaping choices is growing greater and greater.